pophero110/Tic-tac-toe/README.md

   - As a player, I'm not able to mark until it is my turn ✅
   - As a player, my board should be synced with my opponent's ✅
   - As a player, the game should be automatically reset after the game is over and switch sides ✅
-  - As a player, I should able to see the opponent's name, score and marker. ✅
+  - As a player, I should be able to see the opponent's name, score and marker. ✅
   - As an admin, I want each room can only contain at most 2 players ✅

 # Final UI